Alan (given name): Short forms

 This name is a short form of numerous other etymologically unrelated names that begin with this syllable.
 Note also the Cornish hypocoristic form Talan.

 Feminine forms

 There are numerous feminine forms of Alan.
 The form Alana is a feminisation of the name.
-Variant of Alana include: Alanah, Alanna, Alannah, and Allana.
+Variants of Alana include: Alanah, Alanna, Alannah, Allana, and Ilana.
 Another feminine form is Alaina, derived from the French Alain; a variant of this feminine name is Alayna.
 A variant form of Alaina is Alaine, although it can also be a variant form of the etymologically unrelated Elaine.